University of West Attica: University campuses

-Athens University campus: It is located in the center of Athens in Ambelokipi in the Municipality of Athens, on 196 Alexandra Avenue near the metro station.
+Athens University Campus: It is located in the center of Athens in Ambelokipi in the Municipality of Athens, on 196 Alexandra Avenue near the metro station.
 The Athens University Campus is housed in the premises of the former National School of Public Health (N.S.P.H.), in a building of particular historical value which was declared a few years ago to be a listed building.
 The official opening of the listed building took place on 16 March 1931.
 The educational activities are carried out in the classrooms of the campus.
 All the classrooms are equipped with modern furniture, suitable for educational purposes and have modern technological and educational equipment (video projector, PC, Internet).
 Within the Athens University Campus a modern small conference centre has been developed, which combines high aesthetics and modern technology, in order to organise various events.
 The cognitive, teaching and research needs of both academic staff and students are covered by the library which has been developed within the campus.

 In addition, two permanent, fully equipped ambulance stations are located on the Egaleo Park and Ancient Olive Grove campuses.
 In this way, the 24-hour presence of ambulance rescuers with ambulances and immediate intervention machines is ensured at the UniWA in order to provide pre-hospital care, as well as the immediate evacuation to a hospital for both the academic community of the institution and the residents of the wider area.

-Finally, the 4th campus in Moschato, Attica, at 52 Piraeus Avenue in the South sector of Athens, is in the process of completion in Q4 2022, with an area of 7,600 m2, where the School of Applied Arts and Culture is to be located, while the construction of the university's modern Student Hostels in the Polis Park in Ano Liosia is expected to begin soon.
+Finally, the 4th Campus in Moschato, Attica, at 52 Piraeus Avenue in the South sector of Athens, was delivered in 2024.
+The new facilities cover an area of 7,600 m2 and will house three departments from the School of Applied Arts and Culture: Interior Architecture, Photography, and Audiovisual Arts.
+The construction of the university's modern Student Hostels in the Polis Park in Ano Liosia is expected to begin soon.